Real Testing. Unbiased Reviews.

 After putting over 90 miles on my personal pair of the Brooks Glycerin 22 since its early 2025 release, I’m ready to share my honest assessment of this premium daily trainer.

-As someone who has tested countless running shoes over the past decade, I was particularly excited to experience Brooks’ new DNA Tuned foam technology and see how it compares to the beloved Glycerin 21.
+As someone who has spent the last decade testing everything from carbon-plated racers to daily grinders, I’ve watched the Glycerin line go through some major identity shifts.
+I was particularly excited to experience Brooks’ new DNA Tuned foam technology and see how it compares to the beloved Glycerin 21.

 The Brooks Glycerin series has long been a staple for runners seeking maximum cushioning without sacrificing durability.